 Simplify Grocery Shopping

 If you hate driving to the grocery store, comparing prices between brands, and buying ingredients that you’ll only use a fraction of before they disappear into your pantry to gather dust, then a meal kit subscription could be a potential alternative to grocery shopping.
-Meal kits are particularly useful for folks who live far away from a decent grocery store, have difficulties carrying groceries into the home due to old age or disability, or want to make specialized meals without having to purchase large quantities of ingredients that aren’t useful for other recipes.
+Meal kits are handy for folks who live far away from a decent grocery store, have difficulties carrying groceries into the home due to old age or disability, or want to make specialized meals without purchasing large quantities of ingredients that aren’t useful for other recipes.

 The exact quantity of each ingredient you need to make 2-4 servings of a meal is delivered right to your doorstep, typically in a temperature-protected bag with a large ice pack to ensure the freshness of refrigerated items.